czadamj/czadamj.github.io/_pages/about.md

 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: false  # includes social icons at the bottom of the page
 ---

-Adam is an assistant professor at the University of Minnesota Carlson School of Management.
+I'm an Assistant Professor of Finance at the University of Minnesota Carlson School of Management.
+My research fields are macroeconomics and finance.

-His research is at the intersection of macroeconomics and finance.
+ I received my BS in Mathematics/Economics with Specialization in Computing and MA in Economics from the University of California, Los Angeles in 2017.
+I obtained my MA and PhD in Economics from Stanford University in 2023.

-Adam received his BS in Mathematics/Economics with Specialization in Computing and MA in Economics from the University of California, Los Angeles in 2017.
-He obtained his MA and PhD in Economics from Stanford University in 2023.
+You can reach me at <a href="czadamj@umn.edu">czadamj@umn.edu</a>.